Agribusiness Planning Curriculum (Fall)

 ACRE’s fall agribusiness planning curriculum is open to a variety of people: new farmers who are having business issues, existing farmers who need help on the business side of their operation, farmers looking to expand or grow their business, and prospective agricultural entrepreneurs who don’t know where to start.
 The curriculum takes place in Columbia and is taught by the Clemson Agribusiness Extension Program Team.

-The curriculum is held in the fall, with three six-hour courses spread out over six weeks, concluding with a pitch day.
+The curriculum is held in the fall, with five two-hour courses spread out over six weeks, concluding with a pitch day.
 Attendees will receive training in marketing, financial planning, value-added processes, legal requirements, state and federal grant opportunities, and more.

 Upon completion of the program, each participant will have built their own business plan, receive a certificate verifying successful completion, and will have the opportunity to pitch their business for the chance to be awarded one of five $5,000 grants.
 Past grant winners have been in the fields of horticulture, wool, specialty crops, agricultural education, direct to consumer sales, and container farming, to name a few.
 To read about a few of the past curriculum winners, click on the “Profiles” tab above.